getslideapp/slate/source/includes/_admin.md

 Each object in the list represents a period of one day, and the date (in UNIX epoch format) is indicated in the `date` field of each object.
 Each object in the list is split into three child objects, one for each type of transaction: `deposit`, `withdrawal` and `transfer`.

-`count` represents the aggregated count of that object for the given period, i.e. `count: 30` in a `deposits` object indicates there were 30 deposit objects for that day.
+`count` represents the aggregated count of that object for the given period, i.e. `count: 30` in a `deposits` object indicates there were 30 deposit for that day.

 `amount` represents the aggregated amount of that object in cents for the given period, i.e. `amount: 525` in a `transfers` object indicates the sum of all the transfers for that day was 525 cents.

 #### HTTP Request